brene/docs/content/reference/platform.md

 ### Endpoint

-To read or modify your data from inside your app, you can make use of the [Simple API](simple-api) or the [Relay API](relay-api).
+To read or modify data from inside your app, you can make use of the [Simple API](simple-api) or the [Relay API](relay-api).
-You can use them with their respective endpoints that look like this:
+You can send requests to their respective endpoints that look like this:

 ``https://api.graph.cool/simple/v1/__PROJECT_ID__``
 ``https://api.graph.cool/relay/v1/__PROJECT_ID__``

-Note: You can copy your endpoint in the Dashboard after you logged in.
+Note: You can copy your endpoint from within the Dashboard after you logged in.

 ## Data Schema

 Every project has its own *data schema*.
-You can organize your data in [models](#models) and define [relations](#relation) between them.
+You can organize your data in [models](#model) and define [relations](#relation) between them.

 ![](../images/structure.svg)